MadhumitaSushil/MadhumitaSushil.github.io/index.md

 # About me

 I am a PhD student in clinical Natural Language Processing at the Computational Linguistics and Psycholinguistics (CLiPS) Research Center, University of Antwerp, Belgium.
 My PhD supervisors are [Prof. Dr. Walter Daelemans](https://www.clips.uantwerpen.be/~walter/) and [Dr. Simon Šuster](http://simonsuster.github.io/).
-I am working on the [Accumulate](http://www.accumulate.be/) project funded by the the government agency Flanders Innovation and Entrepreneurship (VLAIO).
+I am currently working on the [Accumulate](http://www.accumulate.be/) project funded by the the government agency Flanders Innovation and Entrepreneurship (VLAIO).

 My research interest is to apply machine learning algorithms to understand natural language text.
 At the same time, I am also inspired to understand the behavior of trained neural networks to make them more interpretable.
 My current focus involves clinical text understanding using deep learning techniques.
 In particular, I am investigating different document representation techniques to learn semantic representations at the patient level, along with model-agnostic interpretability techniques to understand these models and representations.